IBM-Watson/design-library/language/ui-patterns/documentation/animation/index.md

 ### Multiple Property Animations

 Multiple property animations are animations where multiple properties are being animated together.
-With multiple property animations there are two different options.
-The first option is to start one property alone, then animate any additional properties.
-The second option is for both properties to start at the same time, then have one property end before the other.
-We recommend not starting and stopping multiple properties at the same time; choose one option or the other.
+With multiple property animations there are two diretions on can take: Direction 1 - Start one property alone, then animate the additional properties, or Direction 2 - Both properties start at the same time, then one property ends before the other.
+We recommend not starting and stopping multiple properties at the same time; choose one or the other.

-**Option One**
+**Direction 1**

-Start one property alone, then animate any additional properties.
+Start one property alone, then animate the additional properties.

 ![Scaling box animation starting with X axis scale then the Y axis scale follows.](images/motion/examples/Option-A.gif)